math-a3k/covid-ht/docs/data/data_model.rst

 Along with the fields, there are configuration options defined in the model about the type and how to use the fields by the classifier and the HTML front-end.

-The main distinction in fields is between *Classification* and *Metadata*.
+The main distinction between fields is *Classification* and *Metadata*.

 Classification fields are those which are used for the Classification service (both at inference and prediction).
 They are grouped into *Hemogram Fields* and *Auxiliary Fields*.